 SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.

-There is a \$0 coinsurance for Medicare-covered supervised exercise therapy (SET).
+There is no coinsurance, copayment, or deductible for the Medicare-covered supervised exercise therapy (SET).